smbutterfield/ibmt17-18/_10-error-detection-intro-part-writing/a3-tx-tendtonechrdfunc.md

 - When *ti* is in an inner voice, it can progress down to *sol* if necessary to accomplish good voice-leading in the other voices and ensure complete chords.
 This is called a *frustrated leading-tone*.
 - When *ti* is a functional dissonance of a tonic-functioning chord (see below) it should progress down by step.

-## Functional dissonances ##
+### Functional dissonances

 Some tendencies, such as the tendency for *le* to progress down, are relatively context-independent.
 Others are heavily contextualized.
 The primary contextual tendency for how melodic notes progress is the concept of *functional dissonance*.

-Keep in mind from the [Harmonic functions resource](harmonicFunctions.html) that chords tend to cluster in one of three functional groups (**T**, **S**, or **D**) When pitches fuse into a chord expressing one of these three functions, the pitches that comprise that have certain tendencies of progression that they may or may not have in other contexts.
+Keep in mind from the [Harmonic functions resource](harmonicFunctions.html) that chords tend to cluster in one of three functional groups (**T**, **P**, or **D**) When pitches fuse into a chord expressing one of these three functions, the pitches that comprise that have certain tendencies of progression that they may or may not have in other contexts.

 Following are the scale degrees which act as dissonances for their respective functions:

 | function	| dissonances	|
 | -: | :-: |
 | T or Tx	| 7, 5 when 6 is also present
-| S	| 3, 1 when 2 is also present
+| P	| 3, 1 when 2 is also present
 | D	| 4, 6

 In purely diatonic music (triads and seventh chords, no chromatics), these will include *the seventh of every seventh chord*, *the fifth of viiº or VII* (*fa*), and *the fifth of III or iii* (*ti/te*).

 Keep in mind that only sometimes do these functional dissonances express themselves in chords or intervals that are acoustically dissonant.
-However, they do introduce a degree of tension that, like an acoustically disonant interval in species counterpoint, requires a smooth introduction and a specific resolution.
+However, they do introduce a degree of tension that, like an acoustically dissonant interval in species counterpoint, requires a smooth introduction and a specific resolution.

 When one of these scale degrees is present in a chord with the corresponding function, the dissonant scale degree has a strong tendency to *resolve down by step over the next change in function*.
 In strict composition, we will *always* follow these tendencies.